Best Free Cookie Consent Tools in 2026 — Honestly Compared

 Cookiebot is the name most people have heard of, and it's genuinely powerful.
 It automatically scans your site for cookies, categorizes them, and generates a declaration page.
 For large organizations with complex compliance requirements and a legal team that wants everything documented, it's a solid choice.

 The problems start with the price and the weight.
-The free plan is limited to one domain with a Cookiebot watermark and caps out at a low pageview limit.
-Paid plans scale up quickly and can run into hundreds of euros per year for anything beyond a simple site.
+The free plan is limited to one domain with a Cookiebot watermark and a pageview cap.
+Paid plans scale quickly and can run into hundreds of euros per year for anything beyond a simple site.
 The script itself is also heavier than most alternatives, which shows up in Lighthouse scores if you're paying attention.
+For a detailed comparison, see our Consentify vs Cookiebot breakdown.

 Best for: Large companies with dedicated compliance resources and budget to match.